Kazade/simulant-engine/documentation/tutorial_1.md

 ## Scenes

 A Simulant application is made up of a number of "Scenes".
 These are classes which subclass the `Scene` class template.
-A `Scene` represents a single portion of your game, for example you might have a `Scene` for the game's menu, you might have another for the game play, another for the game over screen etc.
+A `Scene` represents a single portion of your game, for example you might have a `Scene` for the game's menu, you might have another for the gameplay, another for the game over screen etc.

 Scenes have a number of methods which you can override: